 Skip to main content

-Festival Commons: Expressions of Interest now open
+Festival Commons: Expressions of Interest

-Festival Commons is a bold new initiative from Sydney Festival that supports the next generation of IBPoC (Indigenous, Black and People of Colour) festival-makers, curators and cultural conveners in Greater Sydney and the Asia Pacific.
+Festival Commons is a new initiative from Sydney Festival that supports the next generation of IBPoC (Indigenous, Black and People of Colour) festival-makers, curators and cultural conveners in Greater Sydney and the Asia Pacific.

-Festival Immersion (Sydney Festival 2026): a 10-day in-person lab embedded within the Festival’s 50th anniversary program.
-Dive into masterclasses, roundtables, workshops and provocations with leading artistic and curatorial voices from across Australia and around the world.
-Indulge in specially crafted itineraries of informal dinners, parties, picnics and site visits that bring the group together in the height of Sydney’s summer.
-Delight in headline shows with complimentary tickets and behind-the-scenes access that offer a rare peek into how a major international festival comes together.
+Indulge in specially crafted itineraries of informal gatherings and site visits that bring the group together in the height of Sydney’s summer.
+Engage with headline shows through complimentary tickets and behind-the-scenes access, offering a rare peek into how a major international festival comes together.

 Peer-to-peer exchange: Festival Commons is designed to honour the expertise in the room.
 The cohort will spark provocations, collaborate on ideas and learn from each other’s ways of hosting, gathering and making with community.